-Describe the National Incident Management System (NIMS)/Incident and the Incident Command System (ICS).
+Describe the National Incident Management System (NIMS) and the Incident Command System (ICS).

-How the NIMS/ICS can assist a Scout troop when responding in a disaster
+How the NIMS/ICS can assist a Boy Scout troop when responding in a disaster

-How a group of Scouts could volunteer to help in an even of these types of emergencies
+How a group of Scouts could volunteer to help in the event of these types of emergencies

 Find out who is your community’s emergency management director and learn what this person does to prevent, protect, mitigate, respond to, and recover from emergency situations in your community.
 Discuss this information with your counselor, utilizing the information you learned from requirement 2b.

 Take part in an emergency service project, either a real one or a practice drill, with a Scouting unit or a community agency.

 Prepare a written plan for mobilizing your troop when needed to do emergency service.
 If there is already a plan, explain it.
 Tell your part in making it work.

 Tell the things a group of Scouts should be prepared to do, the training they need, and the safety precautions they should take for the following emergency services.